 So the tubers can be divided with care in the winter to get more dahlia flowers.

-Some years I overwinter them properly.
-And other years, I get a little lazy and let them go with the rest of the annuals.
+When I have a little more time, I take the time to overwinter them properly.
+But sometimes, I get a little lazy and let them go with the rest of the annuals.

 Supplies Needed to Overwinter Dahlias and Other Tender Plants